Lucasc-99/PackNet-Continual-Learning/README.md

-# A generalized re-implementation of the PackNet Continual learning method
+# A generalized re-implementation of the PackNet Continual learning method using Pytorch-Lightning

 (PyTorch and Python 3+)